HumphreyBoaGart/vmask/README.md

 To edit existing profiles on a case-by-case basis, edit `data/MASKNAME/compose.yaml`.

 The following customizations can be made to both types of files:

+## Wireguard
+Wireguard is only partially configured by default.
+You will need to edit the following variables on **Lines 13-17** in `compose.yaml` to finish the setup for each mask:
+- WIREGUARD_ENDPOINT_IP
+- WIREGUARD_ENDPOINT_PORT
+- WIREGUARD_PUBLIC_KEY
+- WIREGUARD_PRIVATE_KEY
+- WIREGUARD_ADDRESSES

+Eventually I may add Wireguard configuration to the `vmask new` command, but I wanted to leave things flexible enough for end-users to implement all the other Gluetun VPN options that I personally do not use.
+(See: [Other VPN Options](#other-vpn-options), below.)

 ### Other VPN Options
 Gluetun supports a myriad of VPN options and providers, all of which can be implemented in `compose.yaml`.
 For a full list of other VPN options you can implement, see the [Gluetun wiki](https://github.com/qdm12/gluetun-wiki/blob/main/setup/readme.md).